JdeRobot/DetectionMetrics/README.md

 If you are using LiDAR, Open3D currently requires `torch==2.0*`.

+# Usage
+As of now, *DetectionMetrics* can either be used as a Python library or as a command-line application.

+### Library
-And it's done!
-You can check the `examples` directory for inspiration and run some of the scripts provided either by activating the created environment using `poetry shell` or directly running `poetry run python examples/<some_python_script.py>`.
+You can check the `examples` directory for inspiration.
+If you are using *poetry*, you can run the scripts provided either by activating the created environment using `poetry shell` or directly running `poetry run python examples/<some_python_script.py>`.

+### Command-line interface
+DetectionMetrics currently provides a CLI with two commands, `dm_evaluate` and `dm_batch`.
+Thanks to the configuration in the `pyproject.toml` file, we can simply run `poetry install` from the root directory and use them without explicitly invoking the Python files.
+More details are provided in [DetectionMetrics website](https://jderobot.github.io/DetectionMetrics/v2/usage/cli).

 <h1 id="v1">DetectionMetrics v1</h1>